For Activists & Organizers

 - Ten Key Resources for Activists and Organizers

 Are you interested in civil resistance and don’t know where to start?
 We’ve made a list of general introductory resources–many of them short articles–to introduce you to the field.
-We’ve also included a couple of training manuals, which introduce the field but also move to more advanced topics related to strategic planning.

 - New ICNC-supported Resources for Activists and Organizers

 We support the development of new educational resources for activists and organizers, and publish these through ICNC Press.
 Check our our current and forthcoming titles.

 ICNC regularly offers webinars on particular topics of nonviolent civil resistance, featuring activists, scholars, and experts in the field.
 Sign up for upcoming webinars and view our archive of past webinars.